 There may be personal conditions or circumstances which may require teacher absence for reasons other than those provided above.
-The teacher shall receive personal leave days each contract year with full compensation according to the following continuous years of service.
+The teacher shall receive personal leave days each contract year with full compensation according to the following continuous years of service in the Brookings School District.